Teragion/Sea-Thru-Impl/Report/Report.md

   <img src="img/grid.png" />
 </p>

-<figcaption align = "center">The recovery of some other images using hybrid method</figcaption>
+<p align = "center">The recovery of some other images using hybrid method</p>

 </figure>

+Clearly, these methods perform well even with images where depth varies greatly.
+All those images somewhat suffer from a blue-ish attenuation at the far side, but again that is due to the missing of direct depth data and conservative estimation by MiDaS.
+Future study may be oriented in dealing with those areas.